Ayub Bachchu: 1991–2018: LRB

 After Bachchu got out of Souls in the late-1990, he came to Dhaka in 1991 and in January he married Ferdous Chandana, with whom he had a relationship since 1986.
 He formed a band named Yellow River Band on 5 April 1991 with Saidul Hasan Swapan on bass guitars, S.I.
 Tutul on keyboards and Habib Anwar Joy on drums.
 When they were performing in a club in the mid-1991, they were mistakenly called the Little River Band, which Bachchu liked and officially named his band.
 But, after they heard about the Australian rock band of the same name they changed their name to Love Runs Blind in 1997.
 In April 1991, LRB did their first ever concert in the University of Dhaka, a concert that was arranged by BAMBA, celebrating the downfall of autocratic leader Hussein Muhammad Ershad.
 In January 1992, they released the first ever double album: LRB I and LRB II.
 The band's third studio album Shukh, was released in June 1993.
 It included "Cholo Bodle Jai", which regarded by some as Bachchu's greatest work.
 They released several albums in the 1990s and soon became one of the most popular rock acts of Bangladesh.
 In 1996, they performed in Bengaluru, which was their first concert outside Bangladesh.
 LRB is the only Bangladeshi artist to perform in the Madison Square Garden in New York City.

-After Bachchu's death, the other members of LRB announced Balam Jahangir as their new lead singer.
-Bachchu's wife and daughter was not satisfied with the members of the band performing with a new singer under the name LRB.
-They asked the members to change the name.
-The band was disbanded for few days and the other members of the band along with Balam formed a new band named, "Balam and the Legacy".
-Bangladesh Copyright Office said that: "Bachchu is the sole owner of LRB, only his heirs can run the band with the same name."
-On 15 April 2019, Bachchu's son Ahnaf Tazwar Ayub posted in his Facebook account that he was "okay" with the other members of the band keeping the name, and later Bachchu's wife and daughter also agreed on it.
+In 2018, LRB got disbanded after Bachchu's death.